nikhilsbhat/helm-drift/README.md

 ## Caveats

-Identifying drifts on `CRD`'s would be tricky, plugin might not respond with correct data.
+Identifying drifts on `CRDs` would be tricky, and the plugin might not respond with the correct data.

-If helm hooks defined in chart, one might find drifts always on helm hooks which is marked with `hook-succeeded` and `hook-failed` when identifying drifts from charts.</br>
+If helm hooks are defined in the chart, one might find drifts always on helm hooks, which are marked with `hook-succeeded` and `hook-failed` when identifying drifts from charts..</br>
-Things would work perfectly when identifying drifts from installed release.
+Things would work perfectly when identifying drifts from the installed release.

-Support for adding a `flag` to skip helm `hooks` if required is under development.
+Support for adding a `flag` to skip helm `hooks, if required, is under development.